Marcrockhat/imprintia/README.md

 # Imprintia

 Imprintia is a pipeline designed to discover imprinted genes from DNA-seq and RNA-seq data.
 It is flexible in choosing the imprinting threshold and is designed to be compatible for diploid species or species with different ploidy level.
 It requires parental DNA-seq data and offspring RNA-seq data for imprinting detection.
+Regardless its initial objectives as a pipeline to identify imprinted genes, this pipeline also can be used for quantifying and parentaging RNA reads in other study such as allelic specific expression (ASE) analysis.

 Dummy files are included for testing the pipeline and as examples of input format.

+Please cite this paper if you are using this pipeline:

+Lafon-Placette, C. et al. (2018) ‘Paternally expressed imprinted genes associate with hybridization barriers in Capsella’, Nature Plants.
+Nature Publishing Group, 4(6), pp. 352–357. doi: 10.1038/s41477-018-0161-6. https://doi.org/10.1038/s41477-018-0161-6

 ## Dependencies

-This pipeline requires these packages in your Linux system path:
+This pipeline requires these packages installed in your Linux system path:

 	R 3.0 or above
 	Bedtools